 What sort of work can you help me with?

 Christopher Kessling specialises in assisting people who have been charged with a criminal offence, are facing trial or sentence or are seeking to appeal against their conviction or sentence for a criminal offence.
 As a criminal defence barrister he is able to advise on all aspects of the trial and appeal process and represent your interests at court.
-There are many areas that Chris can help with and a number of examples appear below.
-Feel free to get in touch and Chris will be pleased to discuss with you in confidence if he can help you.
+A number of examples appear below.
+Feel free to get in touch to discuss your case.

 Advice, Drafting of Documents and Representation at Court concerning any of the following matters on behalf of the defence: